pitbaum/BSP3Legai/README.md

 - **to run:** "npm run serve"
 - **to run cypress:** "npx cypress open"

-### Features Work in progress:

-DashboardCaseListing, a case creation related feature.
+### possible future Features:

+- Dashboard dynamic routing for the casereferences to the case editor.
+- Use dynamic routing for the storage of the UserID.
+- Revise the E2E tests with promises for the check of the token and UserID.

 ### TODO:

-- Finish the implementation of the cases.
 - Add a unit test.
 - Clean up the code and delete some debugging messages.